magladko/DTU-notes/ReverseEngineering/Tutorial 10 - Reconstruction of packed binaries.md

 To unpack:
 1. perform the jmp
 2. plugins -> Scylla
 3. OEP: Address should be pre-filled
+4. VA: import address table address
+	1. search familiar imported function names or dll names
+5. Size (size of IAT) -
-4. Click `DUMP`
+6. Click `DUMP`
-5. The result should look like .exe (might still not execute)
-6. Open in IDA.
+7. Fix `DUMP`

+If pushad/popad is obfuscated:
+1. pushad: monitor ESP for a decrease 20h/32bytes/8pointers (pushing all registers)
+2. popad: hardware breakpoint on memory access for pushed registers